-- 1. At the rectifier fuse panel, verify that the battery breakers are ON. - 2.
-Using a digital volt meter, test the battery connection between the negative and positive battery leads: - a.
+- Step 1: At the rectifier fuse panel, verify that the battery breakers are ON. - Step 2: Using a digital volt meter, test the battery connection between the negative and positive battery leads: - a.
 Place the red volt meter lead on the red negative (-) battery lead. - b.
 Place the black volt meter lead on the black positive (+) battery lead. - c.
-Verify that the volt meter reads between -46 and -54 VDC. - d.
-If the reading is outside of these limits, check for connection integrity, replace bad battery cell as applicable, and retest the voltage. - 3.
-Verify that the C7 fan tray is installed and running. - 4.
-At the AC load center, set the Main breaker to OFF.
-The fans should continue to run. - 5.
-At the AC load center, set the Main breaker to ON and verify that power restores to the Valere shelf.
+Verify that the volt meter reads between -46 and -54 VDC.

+d.
+If the reading is outside of these limits, check for connection integrity, replace bad battery cell as applicable, and retest the voltage.

+- Step 3: At the AC load center, set the Main breaker to OFF.
+The fans should continue to run. - Step 4: At the AC load center, set the Main breaker to ON and verify that power restores to the Eltek shelf.

-Installing Equipment and Adding Capacity
+Chapter 8: Installing Equipment and Adding Capacity